Conceiva/MezzmoKodiPlugin/README.txt

 -  Added feature to check on Kodi startup if the database is in sync with Mezzmo and disable real time updating in the Kodi addon options and leverage the background sync process to detect changes.
-If they not in sync real time updating remains enabled until sync occurs.
+If they are not in sync real time updating remains enabled until sync occurs.
 -  Added feature to handle certain Kodi Linux clients which alternate between IP address and DNS names for artwork and icon URLs.
 Previously the addon would detect that as a change and update the Kodi database.